 There are two dimensions of suffering here.
 The first dimension is the direct suffering due to the unpleasantness of their behavior.
 The second dimension which is more intense and longer lasting, is their indifference to my suffering.

-What can I do to avoid these two kinds of suffering?
 When I can't change their behavior to a pleasant one, I can adopt the same attitude that I adopted towards the garbage.
-First I should accept that it is in their nature to be nasty towards me, like it is in the nature of garbage to smell bad.
-In other words I should attach the label of ‘Stinky Garbage’ to them.
+First I should accept that it is in their nature to be nasty towards me, like it is the nature of garbage to smell bad.
+In other words, I should attach the label of ‘Stinky Garbage’ to them.
 I should not wish that they change their behavior.
-I better avert my mind when they give out the stench and minimize it’s impact on my senses.
-Once the episode is over I should take it out my mind just as I forget the smell of garbage after I go past that stretch of the path.
+I better avert my mind when they give out the stench and minimize its impact on my senses.
+Once the episode is over I should take it out of my mind just as I forget the smell of garbage after I go past that stretch on the path.

-What prevents my forgetting their nasty behavior is the secondary suffering due to their lack of concern for my hurt feelings, even ignoring my existence.
+What prevents me from forgetting their nasty behavior is the secondary suffering due to their lack of concern for my hurt feelings, even ignoring my existence.
 It is easy to avoid this suffering as well.
 Treat this second aspect of their behavior as the second bad smell of a special garbage.
 Accept that these people have two kinds of bad smells – one is the desire to hurt others’ feelings and the second is to be insensitive to their agony or even to enjoy seeing their suffering.
 You can label them ‘Dual Stink Garbage’.
-Once labeled like this, their behavior can only bother you only when it is occurring, not afterwards.
+Once labeled like this, their behavior can only bother me, only when it is occurring, not later.
 Any kind of prolonged suffering can be avoided.

-In our last year at Osmania Engineering College in India , our class was taken on a visit to the local sewage treatment plant.
-As we came close to it the unbearable stench of open sewage was felt and all of us held handkerchiefs to our noses.
+In our last year at Osmania Engineering College in India, our class was taken on a visit to the local sewage treatment plant.
+As we came close to it, the unbearable stench of open sewage was felt and all of us held handkerchiefs to our noses.

 The manager of the treatment plant was showing us around explaining the process.
-He did not seem to be bothered about the stench even one bit whereas all of us were holding handkerchiefs to our noses and struggling to hide our discomfort
+He did not seem to be bothered about the stench even one bit, whereas all of us were holding handkerchiefs to our noses and struggling to hide our discomfort.

-As you know, every group of people has it’s own humor specialist or the well known clown.
-One of our classmates was adept at poking fun at any one, his classmates and even professors.
+As you may have seen, every group of people has its own humor specialist or clown.
+One of our classmates was adept at poking fun at anyone, his classmates and even the professors.
 This guy asked the manager of the plant after being with him for a few minutes and seeing his total lack of concern for the smell, as if there was no smell at all!
-“Sir!
-You are so much used to being in this smell throughout the day.
-You may be even liking it”.

 All of us were shocked at his comment but laughed heartily and the manager of the plant also took it sportively.